Wider Botanical Gardens Regeneration Framework

 The area is home to Birmingham Botanical Gardens, some of the best independent schools in the country, a number of substantial residential properties, a public house/restaurant and offices.
 These activities, however, generate considerable vehicular trips within the area and peak period congestion coupled with insufficient car parking facilities pose concerns for local residents and users alike.

 We have prepared a Regeneration Framework document to identify:

 - What needs to be protected and enhanced,

 - Issues and problems that detract from the area,

 - Provide a vision for the area,

 - Identify a set of opportunities and actions to encourage ongoing investment and maintenance,

 - Identify a proposed way forward.

 Consultations on the Draft Framework were held between 17th February and 4th April 2014.
-All comments made will now be considered, and the Framework amended where necessary prior to adoption.
-The final copy of the Framework will be available here when it has been completed;
+The comments made were considered, and the framework amended where necessary.

-You can view copy of the draft framework below along with a map showing the area covered by the framework.
+You can view copy of the adopted framework below along with a map showing the area covered by the framework.